Drinking water Lead and Copper Rules

 - Forms:

-- Service Line Inventory form required to be completed by community and NTNC systems with one or more lead, "galvanized requiring replacement", or unknown service lines.
+- Initial service Line Inventory form required to be completed by community and non-transient, non-community (NTNC) systems for the LCRR initial inventory.
+Originally intended for systems with one or more lead, galvanized requiring replacement, or unknown service lines the detailed form has replaced the Non-Lead Inventory form and should also be completed for all service lines, including non-lead service lines.

 Lead and Copper Rule (LCR)